Chaostreff-Potsdam/rtc22/_i18n/en/rtc/hygiene_concept.md

 There is a reason that the large Congress has been decentralized: The pandemic is not over.
-We are trying to make the event in Potsdam as save as possible for all participants.
+We are trying to make the event in Potsdam as safe as possible for all participants.

 Therefore: